imi-bigpicture/bigpicture-metaflex/README.md

 ## Study, Policy, DAC, and Submission

-The Study, Policy, DAC, and sumbission types are used as in EGA.
+The Study, Policy, DAC, and submission types are used as in EGA.

 ## License